landaudiogo/cc-tutorials-2023/k8s/README.md

 done
 ```

-Open 2 new ssh sessions (in addition to the one running the stress test) to
+Open 2 new ssh sessions to your VM (in addition to the one running the stress
-your VM and in the first run:
+test), and in the first session run:
 ```bash
 watch kubectl get pods
 ```
-and on the second run
+On the second session:
 ```bash
 watch kubectl get hpa
 ```

 You should verify that the HPA is evaluating our deployment's current load, and
-increasing/decreasing the number of replicas.
+increasing/decreasing the number of replicas over time.

 You can terminate the stress test with `Ctrl-C` and delete the resources with:
 ```bash